• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

 A creamy, rich, decadent cashew based ice cream awaits.
 You’d never know Dark Chocolate Ice Cream with Cocoa Nibs is egg free and dairy free!
-This recipe is vegan and gluten free.
+This recipe is vegan.

 Scoops of dark chocolate ice cream in three glass cups.